koushik-ms/sw-craft/tdd-samples/callback-infra/README.md

 ```
 make && make CTEST_OUTPUT_ON_FAILURE=1 test
 ```
+Each top-level directory is its own project including the necessary source and include files and adding the relevant test targets.
+Idea is that these CMake configs provide a test target that can be invoked to run the tests at that level.

 The included watch.sh script provides a way to continuously monitor the directory for any changes and automatically re-build and run tests when any files in the directory tree is modified on disk.